lassade/bevy_prefab/README.md

 ## TODO

-- temp prefab entity, so children can reference the top level prefab entity
+- (test) top level prefab components
-- prefab components, reduces the amount of data duplication
+- (test) prefab components overrides
-- missing a entity won't result in error, instead a entity tagged with `PrefabMissingEntityTag` is spawned to take their place
+- (behaviour) missing a entity won't result in error, instead a entity tagged with `PrefabMissingEntityTag` is spawned to take their place
-- missing entity (test case)
+- (test) missing entity
-- unknown component (test case)
+- (test) unknown component
-- query about prefab loading status
+- (behaviour) query about prefab loading status
-- remove entities if prefab fails to load
+- (behaviour) remove entities if prefab fails to load
-- fail to load nested prefab (test case)
+- (test) fail to load nested prefab
+- (feature) custom dependency tracking until distill
-- only spawn a prefab when all their prefabs dependencies where loaded custom dependency tracking until we have a proper one from distill, while deserializing collect all prefab dependencies
+- (behaviour) only spawn a prefab when all their prefabs dependencies where loaded
-- modify or change nested prefab inside the construct function (test case)
+- (test) modify or change nested prefab inside the construct function
-- send prefab events instantiated or modified
+- (feature) send prefab events instantiated or modified
-- hot reload
+- (feature) hot reload
-- serialization
+- (feature) serialization
-- uuid support for prefab variants and component names
+- (feature) uuid support for prefab variants and component names
-- embedded assets
+- (feature) embedded assets
-- save and load the table of components uuids to be used by non human readable formats on publishing
+- (feature) save and load the table of components uuids to be used by non human readable formats on publishing
-- editor
+- (feature) editor
+- (feature) benches
+- (pref) cache copy functions by archetype

 ## Usage